Category Archives: 2016 Films

 I was left disturbed by what I had just seen.

 College student Brad Land (Ben Schnetzer) is viciously attacked by two peers following a party one summer night.
-As the police search for the assailants, Brad begins the fall semester at a college also attended by his older brother Brett (Nick Jonas).
+As the police search for the assailants, Brad begins the fall semester at a college attended by his older brother Brett (Nick Jonas).

-There he decides to pledge a fraternity during “Hell week”, enduring one humiliation and degradation after another.
-When a fellow pledge dies following the fraternity’s abuse, someone rats the fraternity out with Brad as the likely suspect.
+There, he decides to pledge a fraternity during “Hell week,” enduring one humiliation and degradation after another.
+When a fellow pledge dies following the fraternity’s abuse, someone rats the fraternity out, with Brad as the likely suspect.

-As nasty as the fraternity brothers are it is not until nearly the end that Brad ever stands up to any of them and he oddly refuses to point the finger at his assailant despite being right in the police lineup.
+As nasty as the fraternity brothers are, it is not until nearly the end that Brad ever stands up to any of them, and he oddly refuses to point the finger at his assailant despite being right in the police lineup.

-Huh?
 I found the character all over the place and never knew his motivations.

 The writers of the script do their best to make fraternity brothers look awful- they beat, berate, humiliate, and degrade not only the pledges, but they barely treat females or animals any better.

-Ludicrous scenes of the guys drinking, acting belligerent, using anti LGBT slurs, and taunting each other commenced almost from the get-go.
+Ludicrous scenes of the guys drinking, acting belligerent, using anti-LGBT slurs, and taunting each other commenced almost from the get-go.

 They also write a few of the frat boys as feeling sorry for the sudden heart attack suffered by one of the pledges, but this only fueled me with rage as unknown was whether they were genuine or wanted to save their asses (they caused his death!).
-My vote goes for the latter.

-From the despicable scenes where the frat feeds a poor goat chocolate laxatives and forces a blindfolded pledge to eat what’s thought to be excrement, to the concussion they give a pledge before he succumbs to a heart attack, the film is not an easy watch.
+From the despicable scenes where the frat feeds a poor goat chocolate laxatives and forces a blindfolded pledge to eat what’s thought to be excrement to the concussion they give a pledge before he succumbs to a heart attack, the film is not an easy watch.

 Bad Moms-2016